vrann/m2graphql/README.md

 ### Writing JS Client

-Following is an excerpt of Apollo documentation
+Following is an excerpt of Apollo documentation:

 ```js
 import ApolloClient, { createNetworkInterface } from 'apollo-client';